 Purebred dogs,cats, wolves and wildlife are all part of her extensive collection.
-Queen Elizabeth and President Clinton are just a couple of the many celebrities that own Sandicast sculptures.
+Queen Elizabeth and President Bill Clinton are just a couple of the many celebrities that own Sandicast sculptures.

 Although Sandy sold Sandicast in 2005 so she would have more time to devote to her philanthropic endeavors, she continues to create new and wonderful sculptures.